adr1enbe4udou1n/blog/content/posts/16-build-your-own-kubernetes-cluster-part-7/index.md

 This is the **Part VII** of more global topic tutorial.
 [Back to first part]({{< ref "/posts/10-build-your-own-kubernetes-cluster" >}}) for intro.

-1. Add monitor-01
-2. Prometheus Stack
-3. Loki / Promtail
-4. Grafana
-5. Services Monitor & Dashboards
+## Gitea

+* Validate DB & redis access
+* Enable SSH access
+* First commit test with basic DotNet sample app

+## Concourse CI

+* Automatic build on commit
+* Push to Gitea Container Registry

-## 4th check ✅
+## 6th check ✅

-We now have a full monitoring suite !
-Go [next part]({{< ref "/posts/16-build-your-own-kubernetes-cluster-part-7" >}}) for advanced tracing / load testing.
+We have everything we need for app building with automatic deployment !
+Go [next part]({{< ref "/posts/15-build-your-own-kubernetes-cluster-part-6" >}}) for advanced tracing / load testing !